-If the AID11 subfield of the AID TID Info subfield is equal to 2009, then the Per AID TID Info subfield has the format shown in Figure 9-67 (Per AID TID Info subfield format if the AID11 subfield is equal to 2009(#M7)).
+If the AID11 subfield of the AID TID Info subfield is equal to 2009, then the Per AID TID Info subfield has the format shown in Figure 9-67 (Per AID TID Info subfield format if the AID11 subfield is equal to 2009(#M7)) for PN and MIC.
 The Per AID TID Info field with the AID11 subfield equal to 2009 follows all other Per AID TID Info fields in the Multi-STA BlockAck frame that have AID11 not equal to 2047 and are addressed to STAs that have negotiated control frame protection.
 The Starting Sequence Number subfield of the Block Ack Starting Sequence Control subfield is reserved.
-The Fragment Number subfield of the Block Ack Starting Sequence Control subfield is set as defined in Table 9-44 (Fragment Number subfield encoding for the Multi-STA BlockAck variant) for the length of the Block Ack Bitmap subfield to indicate the length of the PN And MIC field as described in Figure 9-67 (Per AID TID Info subfield format if the AID11 subfield is equal to 2009(#M7)).
+The Fragment Number subfield of the Block Ack Starting Sequence Control subfield is set as defined in Table 9-44 (Fragment Number subfield encoding for the Multi-STA BlockAck variant) for the length of the Block Ack Bitmap subfield to indicate the PN And MIC field as described in Figure 9-67 (Per AID TID Info subfield format if the AID11 subfield is equal to 2009(#M7)) and Figure 9-68 (PN And MIC subfield format).